-Appendicitis is an inflammation of the appendix, a finger-shaped pouch that projects from your colon on the lower right side of your abdomen.
+Appendicitis is an inflammation of the appendix.
+The appendix is a finger-shaped pouch that sticks out from the colon on the lower right side of the belly, also called the abdomen.

-Appendicitis causes pain in your lower right abdomen.
-However, in most people, pain begins around the navel and then moves.
-As inflammation worsens, appendicitis pain typically increases and eventually becomes severe.
+Appendicitis causes pain in the lower right abdomen.
+However, in most people, pain begins around the belly button and then moves.
+As inflammation worsens, appendicitis pain typically increases and eventually becomes serious.

 Although anyone can develop appendicitis, most often it occurs in people between the ages of 10 and 30.
-Standard treatment is surgical removal of the appendix.
+Treatment of appendicitis is usually antibiotics and surgery to remove the appendix.

-- Sudden pain that begins around your navel and often shifts to your lower right abdomen
+- Sudden pain that begins around the navel and often shifts to the lower right abdomen.

-- Pain that worsens if you cough, walk or make other jarring movements
+- Pain that worsens with coughing, walking or making other jarring movements.

-The site of your pain may vary, depending on your age and the position of your appendix.
-When you're pregnant, the pain may seem to come from your upper abdomen because your appendix is higher during pregnancy.
+The site of the pain may vary, depending on age and the position of the appendix.
+In pregnancy, the pain may seem to come from the upper abdomen because the appendix is higher during pregnancy.

 When to see a doctor

-Make an appointment with a doctor if you or your child has worrisome signs or symptoms.
-Severe abdominal pain requires immediate medical attention.
+Make an appointment with your health care team if you or your child has symptoms.
+Terrible abdominal pain requires immediate medical attention.

-A blockage in the lining of the appendix that results in infection is the likely cause of appendicitis.
+A blockage in the lining of the appendix is the likely cause of appendicitis.
 This blockage can cause an infection.
 The bacteria then multiply quickly, causing the appendix to become inflamed, swollen and filled with pus.
-If not treated promptly, the appendix can rupture.
+If not treated right away, the appendix can break open.

 Appendicitis can cause serious complications, such as:

 - A burst appendix.
-A burst appendix, also called ruptured appendix, spreads infection throughout your abdomen (peritonitis).
-Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean your abdominal cavity.
+A burst appendix, also called ruptured appendix, spreads infection throughout the abdomen, a condition called peritonitis.
+Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean the abdominal cavity.

 A pocket of pus that forms in the abdomen.
-If your appendix bursts, you may develop a pocket of infection (abscess).
+If your appendix bursts, you may develop a pocket of infection, called an abscess.
 In most cases, a surgeon drains the abscess by placing a tube through your abdominal wall into the abscess.
 The tube is left in place for about two weeks, and you're given antibiotics to clear the infection.

 Once the infection is clear, you'll have surgery to remove the appendix.
-In some cases, the abscess is drained, and the appendix is removed immediately.
+In some people, the abscess is drained, and the appendix is removed immediately.

-To help diagnose appendicitis, your doctor will likely take a history of your signs and symptoms and examine your abdomen.
+To help diagnose appendicitis, your health care team will likely take a history of your symptoms and examine your abdomen.

-Physical exam to assess your pain.
-Your doctor may apply gentle pressure on the painful area.
+Physical exam.
+A member of your health care team may apply gentle pressure on the painful area.
 When the pressure is suddenly released, appendicitis pain will often feel worse.
 This is because of inflammation of the lining of the abdominal cavity, called the peritoneum.

-Your doctor may also look for abdominal rigidity and a tendency for you to stiffen your abdominal muscles in response to pressure over the inflamed appendix (guarding).
+Your care team also may look for abdominal stiffness and a tendency for you to flex your abdominal muscles in response to pressure over the inflamed appendix.
+This is called guarding.

-A member of your health care team also may use a lubricated, gloved finger to examine your lower rectum (digital rectal exam).
-Women of childbearing age may be given a pelvic exam to check for possible gynecological problems that could be causing the pain.
+A member of your health care team also may use a lubricated, gloved finger to examine your lower rectum.
+This is called a digital rectal exam.
+People of childbearing age may be given a pelvic exam to check for other problems that could be causing the pain.

 - Blood test.
-This allows your doctor to check for a high white blood cell count.
+This test checks for a high white blood cell count.
 A high white blood cell count may indicate an infection.

 - Urine test.
-Your doctor may want you to have a urinalysis to make sure that a urinary tract infection or a kidney stone isn't causing your pain.
+You may have to take a urine test, also called a urinalysis.
+A urinalysis makes sure that a urinary tract infection or a kidney stone isn't causing your pain.

-Appendicitis treatment usually involves surgery to remove the inflamed appendix.
-Before surgery you may be given a dose of antibiotics to treat infection.
+Appendicitis treatment usually involves surgery to remove the appendix.
+Before surgery, you may be given antibiotics to treat infection.

 In general, laparoscopic surgery allows you to recover faster and heal with less pain and scarring.
 It may be better for older adults and people with obesity.

 But laparoscopic surgery isn't right for everyone.
-You may need an open appendectomy if your appendix has ruptured and infection has spread beyond the appendix or you have an abscess, you may need an open appendectomy, which allows your surgeon to clean the abdominal cavity.
+You may need an open appendectomy if your appendix has ruptured and infection has spread beyond the appendix, or you have an abscess.
+An open appendectomy allows your surgeon to clean the abdominal cavity.

-Expect to spend one or two days in the hospital after your appendectomy.
+Expect to spend 1 to 2 days in the hospital after your appendectomy.

 Draining an abscess before appendix surgery

-If your appendix has burst and an abscess has formed around it, the abscess may be drained by placing a tube through your skin into the abscess.
-Appendectomy can be performed several weeks later after controlling the infection.
+If your appendix has burst and an abscess has formed around it, the abscess may be drained.
+To drain it, a tube is placed through your skin into the abscess.
+Appendectomy can be performed several weeks later, after the infection is under control.

 Lifestyle and home remedies

-- Avoid strenuous activity at first.
-If your appendectomy was done laparoscopically, limit your activity for three to five days.
+- Limit your activity.
+If your appendectomy was done laparoscopically, limit your activity for 3 to 5 days.
 If you had an open appendectomy, limit your activity for 10 to 14 days.
-Always ask your doctor about limitations on your activity and when you can resume normal activities after surgery.
+Always ask your health care team about limits on your activity and when you can resume your typical activities after surgery.

 - Support your abdomen when you cough.
-Place a pillow over your abdomen and apply pressure before you cough, laugh or move to help reduce pain.
+To help reduce pain, place a pillow over your belly and apply pressure before you cough, laugh or move.

-- Call your doctor if your pain medications aren't helping.
+- Contact your health care team if your pain medicines aren't helping.
 Being in pain puts extra stress on your body and slows the healing process.
 If you're still in pain despite taking your pain medicines, call a member of your health care team.

 - Get up and move when you're ready.
-Start slowly and increase your activity as you feel up to it.
-Start with short walks.
+Start slowly and increase your activity as you feel able.
+Begin with short walks.

 - Sleep when tired.
-As your body heals, you may find that you feel sleepier than usual.
+As your body heals, you may find that you feel more tired than usual.
 Take it easy and rest when you need to.

-- Discuss returning to work or school with your doctor.
-You can return to work when you feel up to it.
+- Discuss returning to work or school with your health care team.
+You can return to work when you feel ready.
 Children may be able to return to school less than a week after surgery.
-They should wait two to four weeks to resume strenuous activity, such as gym classes or sports.
+They should wait 2 to 4 weeks to return to certain activities, such as gym classes or sports.

-Your doctor will prescribe medications to help you control your pain after your appendectomy.
-Some complementary and alternative treatments, when used with your medications, can help control pain.
-Ask your doctor about safe options, such as:
+You will be prescribed medicines to help you control pain after your appendectomy.
+Other treatments, when used with your medicines, can help control pain.
+Ask your health care team about safe options, such as: